dmsc/fastbasic/manual.md

 - KEY() / K. :
-  Returns 0 if no key was pressed, or a keycode.
+  Returns 0 if no key was pressed, or a key code.
 The returned value only goes to 0 after reading the key in the OS
   (via a `GET` or `POKE 764, 255` statement).